Vytautas Budriūnas

-Vytautas Budriūnas (Americanized his name as Walter "Whitey" Budrun; born December 19, 1908; died June 28, 2003) was a Lithuanian basketball player.
+Vytautas Budriūnas (Americanized his first name as Walter "Whitey", last name as Budrunas or Budrun; born December 19, 1908; died June 28, 2003) was a Lithuanian basketball player.
 He won gold medal at EuroBasket 1939 with Lithuania national basketball team.
 He was notable for his one-handed jumpshot (he used it because of a left arm that never straightened after being broken) and is one of the hookshot founders.

 Biography

-In 1934 he graduated Marquette University.
-Played for college stars team (Marquette University team).
-In 1938 he arrived to Lithuania and competed for Lithuania national basketball team during EuroBasket 1939.
+In 1934 he graduated from Marquette University.
+He played for the college stars team (Marquette University team).
+In 1938 he arrived in Lithuania and competed for the Lithuania national basketball team during EuroBasket 1939.
 During EuroBasket 1939 he scored 73 points combined.

-Later he returned to United States and worked as a coach and school sports director (1940–1959).
+Later he returned to the United States and worked as a coach and school sports director (1940–1959).

-In 2007 he was named fourth during the most famous Lithuanian basketball player election.
+In 2007, he ranked fourth in a listing of the best-known Lithuanian basketball players.